 New students who cancel their enrollment during the first two weeks of the semester will have a "canceled" status.
-The student is required to submit a new admission application to attend a future semester and is obligated to the tuition based on ATS refund policy.
+The student is required to submit a new admission application to attend a future semester and is obligated to the one-time fee any used consumables.